Prediction horizon shapes representations in predictive learning: Results

-where $\mW = \prod_{l=1}^L \mW_l$.
-Although this resembles the hard-margin multiclass SVM, it is not identical. \cite{dai2021representation} further showed that in deep linear networks, $L_2$ regularization on the parameters corresponds in functional space to a Schatten $2/L$ quasi-norm.
-Thus, in functional space the optimization problem becomes
+where $W = \prod_{l=1}^L W_l$.
+Although this resembles the hard-margin multiclass SVM, it is not identical.
+The authors of \cite{dai2021representation} further showed that, for deep linear networks, $L_2$ regularization on the parameters induces a Schatten $2/L$ quasi-norm in function space.
+The corresponding optimization problem in function space is therefore

-This characterization implies that increasing network depth induces a trade-off between effective rank and functional margin: deeper networks bias the solution toward lower-rank approximations of the hard-margin solution at the cost of smaller margins.
-This explains the empirical observation that both rank and functional margins decrease with depth (Figure~\ref{fig3}).
+where $\sigma_i$ are singular values of $W$.
+This characterization implies that increasing network depth induces a trade-off between effective rank and functional margin: deeper networks are biased toward lower-rank approximations of the hard-margin solution that compromise margins.
+This explains the empirical observation that both effective rank and functional margin decrease with depth (Figure~\ref{fig2}d)

-At this point we understand that deep networks are biased towards a low rank approximation of the maximal margin solution, but that still doesn't explain the difference between prediction horizons.
-We hypothesize that increasing the prediction horizon adds more constraints to the solution space, narrowing it to a sub-space where states are correlated.
-We thus investigate the structure of the OLS estimator $\Sigma=(\mX^T\mX)^{-1}\mX^T\mY$.
-Intuitively, this matrix can be related to classification when the data is highly balanced and symmetric.
-In such a case, the OLS estimator can also separate the data into classes.
-As shown in Figure~\ref{fig3}, for larger values of $A$ the OLS matrix becomes effectively lower-dimensional and exhibits two dominant singular values.
-The leading singular vector corresponds to a linear combination of the input state and action.
-Importantly, as the prediction horizon increases, this direction explains a growing fraction of the variance in the data, making it increasingly useful for classification.
-Consequently, networks consistently converge to solutions that exploit this direction.
+At this point, we understand that deep networks are biased toward low-rank approximations of the maximal-margin solution.
+This still does not explain, however, the dependence on prediction horizon.
+Increasing the prediction horizon changes the structure of the data: both the input dimension and the number of samples grow with $A$.
+To gain insight into this change, we study the OLS estimator

-To build intuition, we analyze the structure of the OLS estimator.
-The matrix \(\mX^\top \mX\) has a \emph{block structure} consisting of two diagonal blocks and two off-diagonal \emph{band matrices}.
-The width of these bands grows linearly with the prediction horizon \(A\): for a one-dimensional environment with \(S\) states, the non-zero entries in the off-diagonal blocks are confined to a band of width \(2A+1\).
-For small \(A\), these bands are very narrow and nearly diagonal, while for large \(A\) they become wide and strongly overlapping, effectively coupling many distant states.
+where $(\cdot)^\dagger$ denotes the Moore–Penrose inverse.
+This matrix captures the linear relation between the inputs and the targets.
+In highly balanced and symmetric settings such as ours, it also provides intuition about classification, since the OLS solution can separate classes.
+As shown in Figure~\ref{fig3}, for larger values of $A$ the OLS matrix becomes effectively lower-dimensional and develops two dominant singular values.
+Its leading singular vector corresponds to a linear transformation that extracts the scalar input state and action, and adds them together.
+Importantly, as the prediction horizon increases, this direction explains an increasing fraction of the variance, making it progressively more useful for classification.
+As a result, networks consistently converge to solutions that exploit this direction.